gardner-lab/FinchScope/FinchScope/README.md

 ## Overview

-The project is now in beta- works in our lab, and started some collaborations, but might still have some bugs...
+The project is now in live.
+If you have questions or find bugs, feel free to [post an issue](https://github.com/WALIII/FinchScope/issues) and I'll get on it.

 ![ScreenShot](FS_IMAGE.jpg)